otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/06-optimisation.md

 ## Compression

 Compression with **GZIP** helps decrease the downloadable amount of data served to the client.
-This compression technique can improve your application's performance by significantly reducing the payload size, i.e., **JSON** response.
+This compression technique can improve the application's performance by significantly reducing the payload size, i.e., **JSON** response.

 View this video to learn more about how **GZIP*** works - <https://www.youtube.com/watch?v=NLtt4S9ErIA>